tejaswini972/MCW-Data-Platform-upgrade-and-migration/Hands-on lab/HOL step-by-step - Data Platform upgrade and migration.md

 2. Modify the connection string named `SqlServerConnectionString` to match your remote SQL Server credentials.

     - Replace the value of "data source" with your SqlServer2017 VM's public IP address.
     - Verify the value of "password" is **Password.1!!**

     ![The information above is highlighted in Web.config.](./media/visual-studio-web-config-connection-string-sql-server.png "Replace the password value")

+3. Save the `web.config` file.

-3. Build the solution, by selecting Build in the Visual Studio menu, then selecting Build Solution.
+4. Build the solution, by selecting Build in the Visual Studio menu, then selecting Build Solution.

-4. In the Solution Explorer, expand the Data folder, and select all the files within the folder.
+5. In the Solution Explorer, expand the Data folder, and select all the files within the folder.

     ![In Solution Explorer, all the files under Data (highlighted) are selected.](./media/visual-studio-solution-explorer-data-folder.png "Expand the Data folder")

-5. Right-click, and choose **Delete**.
+6. Right-click, and choose **Delete**.

     ![Delete is selected in the shortcut menu for all the files listed under Data.](./media/visual-studio-solution-explorer-data-folder-delete.png "Delete the files")

-6. Select **OK** at the confirmation prompt.
+7. Select **OK** at the confirmation prompt.

-7. Right-click on the Data folder, and select **Add > New Item...**
+8. Right-click on the Data folder, and select **Add > New Item...**

     ![In the shortcut menu for the Data folder, New Item and Add are highlighted.](./media/visual-studio-solution-explorer-data-add-new-item.png "Select Add")

-8. In the Add New Item dialog, expand Visual C#, select **Data**, and select **ADO.NET Entity Data Model**.
+9. In the Add New Item dialog, expand Visual C#, select **Data**, and select **ADO.NET Entity Data Model**.
 Enter **DataContext** for the name, and select **Add**.

     ![In the Add New Item dialog box, Visual C#, Data, ADO.NET Entity Data Model, and DataContext are highlighted.](./media/visual-studio-solution-explorer-data-add-new-data-context.png "Add DataContext")

-9. In the wizard's Choose Model Contents dialog, select **Code First from database**, and select **Next**.
+10. In the wizard's Choose Model Contents dialog, select **Code First from database**, and select **Next**.

     ![Code First from database is highlighted under What should the model contain? in the Entity Data Model Wizard.](./media/visual-studio-entity-data-model-wizard-choose-model.png "Select Code First from database")

-10. In the Choose Your Data Connection dialog:
+11. In the Choose Your Data Connection dialog:
     - Select **SqlServerConnectionString (Settings)** from the data connection drop down.
     - Select **Yes, include the sensitive data in the connection string**.
     - **Uncheck Save connection settings in Web.Config**.